SirAardvark/ReQuest/README.md

 # ReQuest - IOD Capstone Project - Justin Aavik

-ReQuest is a simple and fast support request management system.
+ReQuest is a support request management system that has an emphasis on being simple, user friendly and fast.

 ## How to Setup/Run ReQuest locally